Last updated: 22 April 2026

 The area where the community parklet will be located will be covered by a parking suspension notice.
 This both prohibits vehicles from parking in the parklet designated spaces as well as providing a legal basis for the parklet to be located on the carriageway.

-Yes, parklets are public spaces and as such should be both accessible to the public and offer benefits to the community and visitors in the area.
+Parklets are open to the public.
+Parklets are public spaces and as such should be both accessible to the public and offer benefits to the community and visitors in the area.

-Yes.
 Parklets must comply with all current health and safety, equality, and accessibility legislation.
 They must also comply with the specific requirements of this programme found in our design guidelines.

 Parklets should provide the widest possible benefit to the people who might use them; this includes residents, visitors, and passers-by.
 They can be places for people to socialise, rest, for children to play.
 They should seek to enhance the public realm through the greenery, seating, notice boards, interactive activities, and active travel facilities.